Quansight-Labs/quansight-labs-site/posts/2021/10/numpy_benchmarking_blog.md

 It was a fun learning part.

-- **Git**: Getting familiar with various git commands was one of the most incredible things I became comfortable with while working at Quansight.
+- **Git**: Getting familiar with various git commands was one of the most incredible things I became comfortable with it while working at Quansight.

 ## Advice to the Beginners

 - **Getting Familiar with the importance of the project**: I believe:
-'To find joy in the work the most important task is to know, where it started from.'
+'To find joy in the work, the most important task is to know where it started from.'
 Read the previous discussions made and know the reason for the importance of your project.
 I started my work with its origin.
 I read the issue related to benchmarking, articles, and other related work.
-I visited benchmarking pages of other libraries too to get the idea.
+I visited benchmarking pages of other libraries, too, to get the idea.
 Among which the [micro-benchmarks of NumPy](https://pv.github.io/numpy-bench/) using ASV are the best.
 It's too lovely!

-- **Search Everything about your project in the first 3-4 days**: At this part, you need to get familiar with all the possible dots of your project.
+- **Search everything about your project in the first 3-4 days**: At this part, you need to get familiar with all the possible dots of your project.
 Look into as many related works of your project and examine the positive and negative points of the proposed work.